Four walk-in Covid-19 testing centres open today

 A dog waits for its owner as a member of the National Ambulance Service waits to test the next member of the public at the HSE walk-in Covid 19 testing centre in Balbriggan.
 Photograph: Alan Betson

-Four walk-in centres for asymptomatic people to get a Covid-19 test open on Friday.
+Four walk-in centres where people who do not have symptoms can get a Covid-19 test open on Friday.

 The centres will be set up at Crumlin GAA in Dublin, Naas Racecourse in Co Kildare, Athlone Regional Sports Centre in Co Westmeath; and at the Town Hall car park in Ballinasloe, Co Galway.